xiongyiheng/PT43D/README.md

 [[`arXiv`](https://arxiv.org/abs/2405.11914)]
 [[`BibTex`](#citation)]

-Code release for the paper "PT43D: A Probabilistic Transformer for Generating 3D Shapes from Single Highly-Ambiguous RGB Images".
+Code release for BMVC 2024 paper "PT43D: A Probabilistic Transformer for Generating 3D Shapes from Single Highly-Ambiguous RGB Images".

 ![1-teaser-v3-out-1](docs/teaser.png)
 We propose a new approach for generating the probabilistic distribution of 3D shape reconstructions conditioned on a highly ambiguous RGB image, enabling multiple diverse sampled hypotheses during inference.